GECO: Generative Image-to-3D within a SECOnd: Experiments

 \subsection{Ablation Study}

-\topic{Quality of Multi-View Generator} We also evaluated the results of our multi-view image generator on the same GSO~\cite{downs2022google} dataset we used in Section \ref{subsec:exp-proc}.
-Results show that our multi-view generator after VSD distillation achieves PSNR/SSIM/LPIPS of $17.73/0.782/0.190$, which is very close to the results of 75-step sampling Zero123Plus~\cite{shi2023zero123++} ($17.91/0.789/0.186$).
-From \tabref{fig:ablation}, we can see that 1-step inference in the original Zero123Plus cannot produce reasonable metrics, while our method is able to generate high-quality 3D Gaussians.
+\topic{Quality of Multi-View Generator} We evaluated the generated 6 views of our multi-view image generator on the same GSO~\cite{downs2022google} objects we used in \cref{subsec:exp-proc}.
+Results show that our multi-view generator after VSD distillation achieves PSNR/SSIM/LPIPS of $17.28/0.784/0.197$, which is close to the results of 75-step sampling Zero123Plus~\cite{shi2023zero123++} ($18.00/0.790/0.190$).
+From \cref{fig:mvresults}, we can see that 1-step inference in the original Zero123Plus cannot produce reasonable results, while our method is able to generate sharp multi-view images and high-quality 3D renderings.

-\topic{Effectiveness of Stage-II} We compare the generation results before and after stage-II training in \figref{fig:ablation}.
-We can see from the results that after the stage-II training, floating artifacts near the object boundary have gone.
+\topic{Effectiveness of Stage-II} We compare the generation results before and after stage-II training in \cref{fig:ablation}.
+We can see from the results that after the stage-II training, the incorrect geometry on the object has gone.
 This is because the Stage-II training distills a more robust 3D generator that can handle the inconsistency of input images benefiting from the multi-view supervision from the pseudo ground truth images.
-For \tabref{tab:ablation}, we can also see that PSNR and SSIM improved after Stage-II and LPIPS nearly remains unchanged.
+Also, the overexposure problem in the generated multi-view images from stage-II is also resolved (rightmost example in \cref{fig:ablation}).
+For \tabref{tab:ablation}, we can also see that both the novel view synthesis metrics and geometry metrics are improved after stage-II.